Study Abroad

 Requirements

-Previous college-level coursework and/or other preparation in environmental studies, ecology, biology, or related fields.
-Since students are expected to have attained a usable level of language proficiency, one course beyond intermediate Spanish or its equivalent of four recent semesters of Spanish is required.
+Previous college-level coursework or background in environmental sciences, environmental studies, ecology, biology or related fields.
+Three recent semesters of college-level Spanish or equivalent and the ability to follow coursework in Spanish, as assessed by SIT, are also required.
 It is preferred that students be enrolled in a Spanish course the semester before they are expected to study abroad.

 Academic Credit